Tsiompanis/BasicNeuralNet/README.md

 **NOTE: when you export files make sure you don't have export files in the folder you run the program because these files WILL BE OVERWRITTEN.**
 **THE PROGRAM IMPORTS NEURAL NETWORKS FROM THE FILES: "model.nn" & "topology_model.nn"**

 **THE DOCUMENTATION IS NOT GOOD.
-IF YOU FIND ANY PROBLEMS OR DONT KNOW HOW SOMETHING WORKS PLEASE WRITE AN ISSUE**
+IF YOU FIND ANY PROBLEMS OR DONT KNOW HOW SOMETHING WORKS PLEASE WRITE AN ISSUE.**

 ###### April 2020  [Peter Tsiompanis](https://tsiompanis.com/)